Who is a good candidate for a Breast Lift?

 Scarring depends on several factors, including the extent of the breast lift performed.
-Incisions are placed discreetly to minimise scar visibility, and most scarring will fade over time with appropriate postoperative care.
+Incisions are placed discreetly to help minimise scar visibility, and most scarring should fade over time with appropriate postoperative care.

 Please visit Scarring After Surgery for more information.

 Not sure where to start?
-Requesta complimentary, obligation-free quote from one of our surgeons.
+Request a complimentary, obligation-free quote from one of our doctors.

 FREQUENTLY ASKED QUESTIONS

-There is no ‘best’ breast lift and the extent of the breast lift required is based upon nipple position, severity of ptosis (sagging), and personal aesthetic goals.
+There is no ‘best’ breast lift and the extent of the breast lift required is based on a combination of nipple position, severity of ptosis (sagging) and personal aesthetic goals.

-A breast lift is a long-term surgical solution to breast ptosis (sagging).
-However, your breasts will still change due to natural ageing processes, weight fluctuations, and pregnancy.
+A breast lift is often considered a long-term surgical solution to breast ptosis (sagging).
+However, your breasts may still change due to the natural ageing processes, weight fluctuations or pregnancy.